tinacms/tina.io/content/docs/getting-started/backends.md

 * [Tutorial to Use Strapi as DataSource](/guides/nextjs/tina-with-strapi/overview)
 * Tutorial to Use GitHub as DataSource
-* Tutorial to Use Git FileSystem as Data Source
+* Tutorial to Use Git FileSystem as Data Sourc

 Please refer to the [guides](/guides) for in-depth information on setting up various backends.
 Also, refer to [the forum](https://community.tinacms.org/) to read about other developers' unique configurations.
 As always, reach out to the Tina Team on [the forum](https://community.tinacms.org/) if you have an integration or backend idea and would like guidance or feedback on how to get started.